-Feature in Mainframe Express Feature in Enterprise Developer Template projects In Enterprise Developer you can create templates from both projects and regions and distribute them to your developers.
-With Enterprise Developer for Visual Studio, you can use the Visual Studio functionality to create custom project templates for COBOL applications.
-For more information, see the Visual Studio help.
-To distribute projects created with Enterprise Developer for Eclipse, you need to copy the project folder in the workspace with all of the contents.
-The users that are going to use that project need to import it in their workspace.
-Export and import commands for regions are available from Server Explorer inside the IDE.
-Third party preprocessors You can embed Third Party preprocessors in Enterprise Developer.
-The process involves creating registry entries similarly to how this was done in Mainframe Express.
-You can then enable the third party preprocessors in your projects's properties (on the Preprocessors tab in the properties of Visual Studio projects and in Micro Focus &gt; Project Settings &gt; COBOL &gt; Additional Preprocessors for Eclipse projects).
-If a preprocessor is installed, select it from the drop-down list.
-Otherwise, check Use additional preprocessor and directives and use the PREPROCESS Compiler directive to refer to the preprocessor.
+Feature in Mainframe Express Feature in Enterprise Developer Mainframe Express.
+See Additional Preprocessors for details.
 Syntax checking is supported for ECMs and for COBSQL.
 Time-Sharing Option (TSO) Enterprise Developer supports TSO batch (IKJEFTxx).
 Mainframe Express supported the use of TSO commands, CLISTs and REXX execs, which could be run in TSO interactive (or foreground) sessions or in TSO batch (or background) sessions, using the IDAEFT01 (IKJEFF01) utility.
-You can emulate TSO interactive in Enterprise Developer for Eclipse.
+You can emulate TSO interactive in Enterprise Developer.
 To do this, you need to use AWM to model an action calling a tool from the ISPF function package.
 This action would accept a REXX procedure or some CLIST plus parameters and execute them as a TSO batch job or online in the server.
-WinRunner You can now use the products from the Micro Focus Silk A screencapture utility that was supplied with some versions of Mainframe Express. portfolio.
-Workgrouping Workgrouping behavior can be emulated in Enterprise Developer for Eclipse through the use of dependency folders configuration and configuring the loadlib paths for Enterprise Server.
-See Emulating workgroups in Eclipse .
-XDB tooling The XDB tools are available from the Start menu group for Enterprise Developer or from the start screen (on some Windows versions).
-In Visual Studio, access the XDB tools from Tools &gt; Options &gt; SQL Option for DB2 .
-In Eclipse, to access the XDB tools, click Run &gt; Tools &gt; SQL Option for DB2 .
-To use XDB in your projects, set XDB as the precompiler in the projects' properties in order to view a list of the available XDB directives.
+WinRunner You can now use the products from the Micro Focus Silk A screen capture utility that was supplied with some versions of Mainframe Express. portfolio.
+Workgrouping Workgrouping behavior can be emulated.
+See Emulating workgroups in Eclipse for details.
+XDB tooling Fully supported as a Start option, and can also be accessed from within the IDE.